Infinite-Charisma/Infinite-Charisma/README.md

 Blockchain Developer
 --------------------

 Experienced with Web development for 7+ years.
-Currently working as blockchain fullstack developer.<br/>
+Currently working as fullstack blockchain developer.<br/>
 Deliver customer's superior quality product because your success is also mine.<br/>
-Always purchase something new and challengable...<br/>
+Always purchase something new and challengeable...<br/>

 ### 🛠Skills